BeSmarterWithData/ImpactIQ-SemanticLinkLabs/README.md

    - Click **Run** to test immediately
    - Monitor the run status in the pipeline view
 ---

----
-## Features

----

-# Power BI Governance & Impact Analysis Solution

-## What It Does
-This provides a quick and automated way to identify where and how specific fields, measures, and tables are used across Power BI reports in all workspaces by analyzing the visual object layer.
-It also backs up and breaks down the details of your models, reports, and dataflows for easy review, giving you an all-in-one **Power BI Governance** solution.

-### Key Features:
-- **Impact Analysis**: Fully understand the downstream impact of data model changes, ensuring you don’t accidentally break visuals or dashboards—especially when reports connected to a model span multiple workspaces.
-- **Used and Unused Objects**: Identify which tables, columns, and measures are actively used and where.
-Equally as important, see what isn't used and can be safely removed from your model to save space and complexity.
-- **Comprehensive Environment Overview**: Gain a clear, detailed view of your entire Power BI environment, including complete breakdowns of your models, reports, and dataflows and their dependencies.
-- **User-Friendly Output**: Results are presented in a Power BI model, making them easy to explore, analyze, and share with your team.

----
-#### ✨ Recently Added Features

-- **Workspace Selector** → Only want to run this against 1, 2, 10 workspaces?
-Now
-a popup will allow you to choose which workspaces you run this against.
-Select All will still run against eveyrthing and a built-in timer ensures no selection will run against everything.
-- **Unused Model Objects** → Identify model fields/measures not used in any visuals, measures, calculated columns, or relationships.
-- **Broken Visuals (with Page Links)** → See all broken visuals/filters and jump directly to the impacted report page.
-- **Report-Level Measures Inventory** → Surface report-only measures with full DAX and usage details.
-- **New Report Layouts & Wireframe** → See where your visuals sit on the page with a wireframe layout - thanks to @stephbruno for this feature!
- ---

 ## Screenshots of Final Output
 ..